Geeksltd/MSharp.Docs/how-to/javascript/scopeLevel.md

 In TypeScript, any file containing a top-level import or export is considered a module.
 Conversely, a file without any top-level import or export declarations is treated as a script whose contents are available in the global scope (and therefore to modules as well).

+## Solution
-So by using the TypeScript code like the following code and using the generated JavaScript file in the M# module we can resolve the scope problem.
+Based on the discussion above, by using the TypeScript code like the following code and using the generated JavaScript file in the M# module we can resolve the scope problem.

 ```typescript
 import AppPage from "../AppPage"